ciiram/indaba-maker-session-2019/README.md

 ## Data Analysis
 We will now get the data into a Jupyter notebook and perform some visualisation and analysis.
 We will work in the same virtual environment.

-1. Open the data analysis notebook and follow the instructions.
+1. Open the data analysis notebook(data_analysis.ipynb) in this repo and follow the instructions.